-- Pre-paid card – you will be issued with a Mastercard which can be used to make purchases or withdraw cash while travelling on University business.
+- Prepaid Card – you will be issued with a Prepaid Visa card which can be used to make purchases or withdraw cash while travelling on University business.

-- Currency.
+- Cash.
 This should only be requested if it is considered essential to carry cash (e.g. you are visiting a remote area and there are no local banking facilities).